Turkey earthquake survivors seek hot meals as rescues wane

 Stories of near-miraculous rescues have flooded the airwaves in recent days, including many that were broadcast live on Turkish television and beamed around the world.
 But tens of thousands of dead have been found during the same period.
 Experts say the window for such rescues has nearly closed, given the length of time that has passed, the fact that temperatures have fallen to minus 6 degrees Celsius (21 degrees Fahrenheit) and the severity of the building collapses.

 The 7.8 magnitude earthquake and its aftershocks struck southeastern Turkey and northern Syria on Feb.
-6, reducing huge swaths of towns and cities to fragments of concrete and twisted metal.
+6, reducing huge swaths of towns and cities to mountains of broken concrete and twisted metal.
 The death toll has surpassed 35,000.

 In some areas, search teams placed signs that read “ses yok” or “no sound” in front of buildings they had inspected for signs of life, HaberTurk television reported.